 Congratulations on your new Sensor Kit!

-Step 1 Create a Studio account and organization
+Step 1 Create a Studio account and Organization

-Step 2 Claim your devices in Studio
+Step 2 Claim your sensors and Cloud Connectors in Studio

-Note: The prepaid 1-year device subscription will be activated when you claim a device.
-Tactile touch sensors do not have printed QR Device IDs, so the Kit ID has to be used to claim them.
+Tactile Touch sensors do not have printed QR Device IDs, so the Kit ID has to be used to claim them.

 Step 3 Connect the Cloud Connector

 You're now ready to power on the Cloud Connector.

 When the Cloud Connector is online, nearby sensors will automatically send encrypted data to your account in the cloud.

 Cloud Connector connections: Power Supply cable(on the left) and Ethernet cable (on the right - optional)

 Use the provided power supply to power the Cloud Connector.
 It will automatically start connecting.
 The pulsing white light on the indicator device means that the device is connecting/updating, and this can take up to a few minutes.
 A solid white light indicates that the device is connected to the internet and fully operational.